JoGorska/hotel-booking/README.md

 - I want to be able to add a new booking.
 - I want to be able to change my booking.
 - I want to be able to cancel my booking.
-- I would like to be able to check if the room is available in my choosen dates
+- I would like to be able to check if the room is available on my chosen dates
-- I would like to check my own booking.
+- I would like to check my booking.

 ### The goals were accomplished in the following ways

-- Program check user's email and displays welcome message when email is found in the database.
+- Program checks the user's email and displays a welcome message when the email is found in the database.
-- The option to show room's availiblity is enabled for returning customer as well.
+- The option to show room's availability is enabled for returning customer as well.
 User can choose dates and room, that we wants to check.
-- Once his new booking is saved, he is given options to change it or cancell
+- Once his new booking is saved, he is given options to change it or cancel
 - After the booking is completed the user can print his own booking to the terminal
 - User can quit the program as soon as the options are shown.
 This can be after he has input his email or after completed booking